Sleeping Well: How To Sleep BetterAugust 8, 2019

 Similarly, a dark room also provides a natural signal that it’s time to sleep.
 A few things to try include dark curtains that block light from outside, as well as eliminating or reducing lights in the bedroom from alarm clocks, night lights, electronics, and other sources.
 They may seem like small lights but they can still disrupt sleep.
 If a nightlight is a must, consider using one that omits red light, which is less likely to disrupt sleep, or keep the nightlight in the hall or bathroom away from sleeping areas.

 There is nothing worse than an uncomfortable bed.
 Plus, part of sleeping in a cool room is the joy of piling on covers.
 I love the comfort of softly crisp cotton sheets, layered with a light blanket, and fluffy comforter, it’s like sleeping in a glorious puffy cloud.
 Also, many people are turning to weighted blankets to reduce physical stress and sleep more soundly, so the weight of layered bedding may also help promote sleep.
 And, if the room is cool as noted above, it’s easy to maintain a pleasant temperature, just fold the comforter down at bedtime if you get warm at night.
 I also like to have a separate blanket from my spouse.
-Like many of you, my spouse is generous to a fault when awake but once asleep, the covers are funneled off the far side of the bed.
+Like many of you, my spouse is generous to a fault when awake but once asleep, the covers are funneled off of me and onto the far side of the bed.
 Good news, adding a separate blanket or other bedding to your side of the bed is the perfect solution, allowing both of you to get a good night sleep without fighting over the covers.

 To paraphrase Oprah, regardless of the current clothing trends, know what looks best on you and wear it.
 Similarly, know what you sleep best in and put it on every night.
 I admire gorgeous nighties with spaghetti straps and fluttering short sleeves, but if my upper arms are cold I’m bound to toss and turn all night.
 Instead, I opt for a longer sleeve nightgown in a light, cool cotton fabric.
 Cotton wicks away moisture and lets it evaporate quickly, which help keep you cool and comfortable.